nwayesha/msisdn-service/README.md

 ### How to enable debug?
 	./gradlew bootRun --debug-jvm

+### Output file location

+The output file will be saved in the below location.

+/{{WORKSPACE LOCTION}}/msisdn-service/src/main/resources/files/msisdn_numbers.txt

 ### How has problem been solved?
 I analyzed the data by reading line by line using the simple java program to identify,
 - *the number of saved data patterns.*